xpack/web-jekyll/pages/intro.md

 thus Nix is currently available only on GNU/Linux and macOS.
 Plus that the Nix language requires quite some efforts to master.

+## Why could npm not be used as-is and why exactly was it necessary to invent xpm?

+Because each package manager implements a strategy for managing dependencies. npm/yarn/pnpm all implement various strategies specific to ECMAScript dependencies.

+Unfortunately these strategies do not work for other languages, like C/C++;
+plus that it would be very difficult and require ugly hacks to accommodate development dependencies to binary archives (for tools like compilers).

 ## Why bother to manage versions when auto-configure can sort out the differences?

 The traditional way of dealing with different versions and variations between